Mount Fuji Weather in March

 Precipitation & Humidity

-The areas under the Mount Fuji undergo approximately 17 wet days throughout March, with the monthly precipitation averaging 184mm.
+The areas around the Mount Fuji undergo approximately 17 wet days throughout March, with the monthly precipitation averaging 184mm.
 Most of the time, these areas are moistened by light rain, except for a few days when they are immersed in moderate rain.
 Therefore, you’d better bring rain gears in your bag during your trip.

 As the frequency of wet days increases, the humidity also rises, averaging 67%.